leon-bckl/lsp-framework/README.md

       });
 ```

 The template parameter is the type of the message the callback is for and determines its signature.
-All request callbacks always have an `lsp::MessageId` as the first parameter.
-The second parameter are the `MessageType::Params` (only if the message has parameters).
-They are passed as an rvalue reference so the callback can safely move data out to avoid expensive copies like for example the entire text of a document from the `textDocument/didOpen` notification.
+The callback must have a parameter of type `MessageType::Params` but only if the message has parameters.
+It is passed as an rvalue reference to avoid potentially expensive copies like the entire text of a document from the `textDocument/didOpen` notification.

 The callback returns the result of the request (`MessageType::Result`) if it has one.

+The id of the current request can be obtained using `lsp::MessageHandler::currentRequestId`.
+However, this function can only be called from inside of a request callback.
+Otherwise a `std::logic_error` is thrown.

 `MessageHandler::add` returns a reference to the handler itself in order to easily chain multiple callback registrations without repeating the handler instance over and over: